fatm2/Business-Analytics-Nanodegree/README.md

 ## Part 1: Introduction to Data Analysis

-> In this project, I explored an interactive data dashboard about Malaria in Africa to uncover insights.
+> In this project, I explored an interactive data dashboard about LinkedIn Top Skills 2016 to uncover insights.
 Then I wrote a short report explaining each insight, and how I found the information to reach my conclusion from the dashboard.